alexking/BerryCamExpress/README.md

 BerryCam Express
 ================

+#Note - if you are using Jessie - see https://github.com/pitography/BerryCamExpress/issues/7#event-500810670

 First of all make sure that you have the latest version of raspbian running on your Raspberry Pi:

 ```